lmserrano/workshop-graphql-netflix/README.md

     ```bash
     astra db load workshops -url data/luis_movies.csv -k netflix -t movies_by_genre
     ```
 3. Refreshed the site and validated that the new data is displaying as intended.
+As of 2023-03-22, the Netlify site with this project is available at: https://inquisitive-churros-080984.netlify.app/
 4. Added [data/screenshots](./data/screenshots/) folder with the screenshots for the changes done:
     1. Added `AA_LUIS` genre
     2. Added 2 movie entries of movie `LUIS and Dragon Ball`, one to `AA_LUIS` genre, and the other to `Action` genre

+Note: The actual screenshots submitted in the form were similar to these, but containing the address bar, which was omitted here for security rasons.

 Screenshots shown below: